Innovation Strategy, Mastery and Delivery (3 day course)

 It is also imperative to recognise that your Innovation Strategy will be redundant unless you and the people on your team are motivated to make it happen.
 To ensure this, you must both understand the 'why' behind the strategy and have the necessary skills to take innovation forward.
 Only then will you and your team be pro-active and confident in pursuit of fulfilling the end goals.
 That's why Mastery of innovation skills and innovation processes is crucial to your Innovation Strategy.

 Finally, as a leader you need to have in your armoury some tried and tested tools for sharing and embedding your strategy.
 This is all about building a culture of innovation, where people don't fear innovation but thrive upon it.
 That is when Delivery of the strategy will come into it's own and will be led not by one person on an uphill climb, but collaboratively by the entire organisation.

 This 3 day course explores the what, why and how of developing a robust, purpose driven innovation strategy.
 It provides attendees with the tools and techniques to master and lead innovation within their organisations, and to design and deliver a sustainable culture of innovation that will support the strategy's implementation.

 Key features of the course include:

-- Team courses can take place at your preferred location.
+Courses take place at G2 Innovation headquarters or at your preferred location.